 "These days, it's rare to hear an acoustic band with such a distinctive sound as The Barrel Boys: sincere and thoughtful songwriting in the Canadian folk tradition, modern instrumental arrangements that you might expect from a Colorado string band, and echoes of classic bluegrass entertainers such as John Hartford, The Country Gentlemen, and The Dillards.
 The unique voices and warm personalities of all the band members shine through in this superb and uplifting collection of music, and I think Cold Spring will be an album acoustic music lovers come back to year after year."

-In December of 2015, the Barrel Boys released Gospel Hour, a 7-track EP of traditional gospel tunes.
+In 2015, the Barrel Boys released Gospel Hour, a 7-track EP of traditional gospel tunes.
 Recorded live off the floor at McGill University’s MMR studio, the album showcases the band’s instrumental chops, arranging abilities, and above all, vocal prowess.
 The record is bookended by two stunning group vocal numbers: Jordan and Heavenly Sunlight.
 Both tunes are old hymns performed in full harmony throughout.
 The arrangement for Jordan takes its inspiration from a classic Stanley Brothers recording, featuring just four voices and a steel-string guitar.
 Meanwhile, Heavenly Sunlight is sung in 5 parts, and is performed entirely around a single condenser microphone.
 The other 5 tracks on the album each feature a different lead vocalist, and cover a wide range of styles within the bluegrass and old-time gospel traditions.
 As Kristin Cavoukian of Exclaim magazine says:

 “With tight harmonies, and clear, earnest singing, the Barrel Boys do these bluegrass gospel classics justice, and then some.
 Gospel Hour may only have 20 minutes of music on it, but it's enough to make you a believer.”